kennguyen01/food-manager/_decks/5-time-and-temperature-control.md

 32a.
 First in, first out (FIFO)
 32b.
 First food item produced should be the first item used if not past use-by date.

 33a.
-Shelf order
+Shelf order temperatures
 33b.
-Food that must be cooked to highest temperature is on the bottom.
+Food that must be cooked to higher temperature is on the bottom.

 34a.
-Thawing
+Guidelines for thawing
 34b.
 ```
 1. One day of thawing for every 5 pounds of food